What Is Ramadan?

 Islam is the world's fastest-growing religion, but for many non-Muslims, the month-long observance of Ramadan may still seem a little mysterious.
-This is particularly true in the United States, where, according to data from the Pew Research Center, fewer than 1 percent of Americans practice the Muslim faith.
+This is particularly true in the United States, where, according to data from the Pew Research Center, about 1 percent of Americans practice the Muslim faith.
 But Ramadan presents an opportunity for the curious to gain a deeper understanding.

 When Is Ramadan?

 On the Islamic calendar, Ramadan always begins on the same date each year, but the start date shifts on the Gregorian calendar by about 11 days annually.
 The disparity exists because the Islamic calendar follows the phases of the moon, while the Gregorian calendar is solar-based.

 This year, May 15 is considered to be the start of the holiday based on astronomical calculations, although some Muslims don't initiate their observance until the crescent moon has been spotted with the naked eye.